devskrate/devskrate/_posts/1998-05-17-github-cli-beta.md

 tags: [commandline, linux, git, developers, beta]
 ---

-here is an easier and more seamless way to work with GitHub from the command line — [GitHub CLI](https://cli.github.com/), currently it is in **beta**.
+Here is an easier and more seamless way to work with GitHub from the command line — [GitHub CLI](https://cli.github.com/), currently it is in **beta**.
 Millions of developers rely on GitHub for software development to make it more fun and collaborative.
 The tool `gh` brings the [GitHub](https://github.com/) experience right to your terminal.